VinawoodVinawood *

 As of 1 January 2021, the UK moved away from CE marking toward its own UKCA (UK Conformity Assessed) mark for some product categories.
 For plywood and wood-based panels, however, CE marking remains the standard across the UK and EU.

-For UK importers sourcing from Vinawood: Vinawood can supply third-party EN 314-1 Class 3 and EN 636 test reports.
+For UK importers sourcing from Vinawood: Vinawood can supply third-party EN 314-1 and EN 636 test reports for both the MUF (Class 2) and PF (Class 3) product ranges.
 UK importers typically apply CE marking themselves upon import and registration with the UK timber authorities, rather than relying on the manufacturer's mark.
 Vinawood provides all technical documentation needed to support your CE declaration.

 Panel Size: Standard UK Formwork Dimensions